 Instagram users with nonbusiness profiles or brands that don’t sell physical goods may rely on a tool like Linktree.
 However, for e-commerce brands to get the most out of link in bio, they must enable consumers to easily make purchases from it.
 In other words, their Instagram account needs to be shoppable.

-With only one clickable link to work with, this can be a challenge, but a tool like Bazaarvoice’s Like2Buy makes it possible.
+With only one clickable link to work with, this can be a challenge.
+But a tool like Like2Buy makes it possible.
 Like2Buy leverages your link in bio and transforms it into a gallery of shoppable products that’s accessible with one click from your Instagram bio.

-For example, let’s say an Instagram user comes across the Forever 21 post below and wants to shop the collection below.
+For example, let’s say an Instagram user comes across the Forever 21 post below and wants to shop the collection.

 The caption of this photo instructs users to visit Forever 21’s bio and click the link indicated in the screenshot below.